shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 1. Your prompt should now be azureuser@VM1-labrg08-<inject key="DeploymentID" enableCopy="false"/>:~$

-1. This means you have successfully connected to VM1-labrg08-<inject key="DeploymentID" enableCopy="false"/>.
+1. This means you have successfully connected to VM1-labrg08-XXXXX" enableCopy="false"/>.

 1. Ping the private IP address of VM2-labrg08-<inject key="DeploymentID" enableCopy="false"/>